mdzaheerjk/Machine-Learning-Algorithms-Materials/README.md

-# 🚀 Machine Learning Bootcamp
+# 🚀 Machine Learning Algorithms Bootcamp

 Welcome to the **Machine Learning Bootcamp** repository!
 This repo contains **notes, mind maps, and important ML algorithms** to help you master Machine Learning from beginner to advanced levels.